 Rapid COVID-19 Testing in Joliet, IL

-Internal Medicine and Family Practice is offering rapid COVID testing.
-If you are showing symptoms of COVID-19, please contact us or schedule an appointment online!
+At Internal Medicine and Family Practice, Dr. Wael Mctabi, MD is offering rapid COVID testing with proper treatment.
+If you have symptoms or have been exposed to COVID-19, get tested.
+For more information, contact us or schedule an appointment online!
 We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.
 We welcome walk-ins!

 Table of Contents: